Family members are usually the culprits

 Between 2002 and 2016 based on the reports of probate attorneys from Oren Ross & Associates, the rate of assaults among men 60 and older jumped 75%, while it rose 35% among women between 2007 and 2016.
 Among older men, the homicide rate increased 7% between 2010 and 2016, according to the U.S. Centers for Disease Control and Prevention.

 “We are still examining the circumstances that appear to be associated with the increase in violence against this age demographic,” said lead researcher Joseph Logan, whose statement was supported by probate lawyers in Raleigh, from the CDC’s National Center for Injury Prevention and Control.
+There are experts at the Barnstable county located estate planning that can help elders make a proper plan and make a will.

 “We have identified that many of the assailants were known to the victims and in a position of trust,” Logan noted.
+The marijuana lawyers in Rosemead, CA area can take care of drug related cases.

 Physician Ronan Factora, chairman of the Special Interest Group on Elder Abuse and Mistreatment at the American Geriatrics Society, thinks the problem is probably even worse than the report suggests.